amithr/amithr.github.io/index.md

 # Hi!
 I'm Amith Ravindar.
 I'm a teacher and a software developer.

 After university I worked as software developer for 4 years, but I quit to work as a teacher of English and Computer Science for 4 years in Vietnam and Kyrgyzstan.
-Now I'm looking to work as a developer again.
+Now I'm looking to work in the technology field again.

 Here's a link to my CV: [Link to CV](https://docs.google.com/document/d/1NXd0rMwc8QtOYsrQriAvxNJu5pBejzAKpQOh2hHxKMI/edit?usp=sharing)